Batman (military): United States

 Aides are junior commissioned officers who are available to support some of the needs of general officers who serve in command positions in the rank of brigadier general and above, and those of Flag Officers in the grade of Rear Admiral (lower half) and above in the Navy and Coast Guard.
 These aides "perform tasks and details that, if performed by general or flag officers, would be at the expense of the officer’s primary military and official duties."
 Their assistance, however, is restricted to those tasks which are directly related to the officer's official duties.

 In addition to officers being assigned as aides de camp, all the US Services, including the US Coast Guard, also use enlisted personnel in support of General Officers and Flag Officers.
 This program is officially known as the Enlisted Aide Program.
 Generally the personnel are military cooks; however, in recent years, any enlisted person could volunteer to serve in this position.
 They attend a joint service course for Enlisted Aides and advanced culinary course for cooks.
 Many are often sent on to education outside the military to become chefs and butler training.
-Some will also be used as stewards and stewardess on very senior officer aircraft.
+Some will also be used as stewards and stewardess on very senior officer's aircraft.
 In addition General and Flag officers are assigned a driver.
 Drivers may get additional training but not always in driving, taking their service's or another service's driver course and or other government agency's driving schools.
 Only personnel in the Enlisted Aide Program can serve as an Enlisted Aide.
 Drivers, admin personnel and others on the personal staff are often but not always selected locally.

 Ordinarily, enlisted service members would be prohibited from performing services as an aide.
 "No officer may use an enlisted member as a servant for duties that contribute only to the officer's personal benefit and that have no reasonable connection with the officer's official responsibilities, according to the Department of Defense instruction 1315.09 for Enlisted Aides.

 In the United States Army the term "striker" or "dog robber" (a slang term implying that the soldier ate table scraps otherwise given to the officer's pet dog) was unofficially used, although that could also be applied to a junior officer who acted as a gofer to somebody with high rank.
-The actor James Garner played such a role in the film The Americanization of Emily (1964).